Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Leviathan's air attack projectiles were all launched from one point.

 Leviathan's have four holes, use them all!
 This bug was caused by using the original WoL Leviathan's attach method instead of one for Abathur's Leviathan.
+Fun fact: this problem is shared with Kerrigan's Leviathan in the HotS campaign.

 ### Alarak